Lex-DRL/ComfyUI-BestResolution/README.md

 > "Simple is better than complex." _— Zen of Python_

-# `Best Resolution` nodes for ComfyUI
+# `Best Resolution` ComfyUI nodes [UX/QoL]

-A small modular pack — QoL nodes for semi-automatic calculation of the best (most optimal) sampling resolution:
+A small modular pack — nodes for semi-automatic calculation of the best (most optimal) sampling resolution:
 - ... model-agnostic — i.e., compatible with **ANY** model (from now **or** the future),
 - ... accounting for upscale,
 - ... and for (the essential) pixel-step.